 Learning and applying this in each exercise consistency is what builds control, or (control of movement) in your body weight training routine.

-Once the control and speed in each BW set is beginning to wane, you’re probably within one repetition or so of being done, don’t try to train to failure.
+Once the control and speed in each BW set is beginning to wane, you’re probably within one repetition or so of being done, avoid trying to train to failure.

 Because of the dynamic nature of body weight training the muscles, tendons and central nervous system heal faster between workouts, therefore yielding better strength and muscle producing results in the shorter term.